-The dementia treatment study provided three case studies to give an idea of severity and efficacy:
+The Alzheimer's and dementia treatment study provided three case studies to give an idea of severity and efficacy:

 “Patient 1 had experienced 2 years of progressive memory loss.
 She was considering quitting her job, involving analyzing data and writing reports, she became disoriented driving, and she frequently mixed up the name of her pets.”